You lovely pain in the ass.

 On one hand, I adore the delicious anticipation of the the cooler weather, changing leaves, and cozy sweaters, but on the other hand, screw you, Fall.
 Or Autumn.
 Whatever you kids call it.

-In fact, I'm already boring myself talking about this.
-If I'm honest, I'm really not looking forward to the influx of pumpkin recipes that is about to smother the interwebs or all the sweetened pumpkin flavoured coffee photos from a popular coffee chain plastered on my Instagram feed from girls who "can't even" nor am I jumping for joy with the idea that not long after Autumn makes her debut, Old Man Winter is going to be a dick and place the spotlight on himself for months on end like the narcissistic twit he is.
+If I'm honest, I'm really not looking forward to the influx of pumpkin recipes that is about to inundate the interwebs or all the sweetened pumpkin flavoured coffee photos from a popular coffee chain plastered on my Instagram feed from girls who"can't even" nor am I jumping for joy with the idea that not long after Autumn makes her debut, Old Man Winter is going to be a dick and place the spotlight on himself for months on end like the narcissistic twit he is.

 Sorry, friends.
 I'll try to dial it back a little.

 Summer is never long enough for me and I clearly do not deal with it very well.
 And I still don't understand why I live somewhere the cold hurts my face eight months out of the year.